Rooney Rule: Outside the NFL

-In association football (soccer), players' representatives have been campaigning for a similar practice in England.
+In soccer, players' representatives have been campaigning for a similar practice in England.
 Gordon Taylor, Chief Executive of the PFA (the players' trade union) said in September 2014 the sport "has a 'hidden resistance' preventing black managers getting jobs," pointing out that "you see so many black players on the pitch, yet we have two black managers out of 92."
 Garth Crooks, a prominent black former player, was especially scathing of the failure of The Football League (a large association of clubs below the top-tier Premier League) to pursue the matter, suggesting the league lacked courage.
 Black coaches Kieron Dyer and Titus Bramble spoke out against the idea of Rooney Rule, saying they did not want to be perceived as having their roles because of a "quota".
 On January 9, 2018, it was reported that the England national football team would implement the Rooney Rule for all future interviews for the manager position.